tnevolin/mom_unit_mod/README.md

 That eliminates its abusive use to cast 50 strength magical shield and stay protected for 10 (**ten**) turns while continuing mollesting opponent with damaging spells.
 With above change it is down by 1-2 turns.

+## Armageddon and Great Waste unrest

+* Armageddong adds **1** unrest.
+* Great Wasing adds **no** unrest.

+The global unrest effect of these enchantments is, actually, their _most_ powerful element.
+They are too cheap for that comparing to all per-town enchantments those do the same.
+Without it they are more or less on the money.

+Besides, AI wizards tend to cast them very often disrupting human player economy.
+Because of their huge power income they can keep it on forever practically stalling human player development.

 ## Summary table

 <details>